How to Plan a Two-Week Southern U.S.A. Road Trip

-We’ve been all over the United States since our last trip through the South, spending months in Louisiana and Georgia and what’s considered the Deep South.
+We’ve been all over the United States since our first road trip through the American South, spending months in Louisiana, Georgia, and what’s considered the Deep South.

-While it’s certainly a different world down there, especially for gals from Chicago like me, it remains one of my favorite regions of the country for road trips.
+While it’s certainly a different world down there, especially for gals from Chicago like me, it remains one of my favorite regions of the country for driving trips.

-A road trip through southern states like Tennessee, the Carolinas, and Alabama is delicious, historically and culturally significant, and, if you time things right, an escape from the winter chill.
+A road trip through states like Tennessee, the Carolinas, and Alabama is delicious and historically and culturally significant.
+If you time things right, it can be an escape from the winter chill, too.

 • Alabama